PrettyFlyGuys/actions-test/README.md

 Add a new line with different stuff in it.

-Add new build stuff.
-Deleted build stuff line.
-Added new line for a chore.
-Deleted ci commit line and amended for docs.
+Deleted lines and amended for a sweet style change.